Mall of America

-Mall of America (MoA) is a large shopping mall located in Bloomington, Minnesota.
+Mall of America (MOA) is a super-regional shopping mall and entertainment complex in Bloomington, Minnesota.
 Located within the Minneapolis–Saint Paul metropolitan area, the mall lies southeast of the junction of Interstate 494 and Minnesota State Highway 77, north of the Minnesota River, and across the Interstate from the Minneapolis–Saint Paul International Airport.
-It opened in 1992, on the former site of the Metropolitan Stadium, and is the largest mall in the United States, the largest in the Western Hemisphere, and the twelfth largest shopping mall in the world.
+It opened in August 1992 on the former site of Metropolitan Stadium, and is the largest mall in the United States, the largest in the Western Hemisphere, and the 12th largest shopping mall in the world.